dbxone/dbxchain/docs/BUILD_WIN32.md

 nmake -f ms\ntdll.mak install
 ```

-  This will create the directory `D:\bitshares\OpenSSL` with the libraries, DLLs,
+  This will create the directory `D:\dbxchain\OpenSSL` with the libraries, DLLs,
   and header files.

 * Build Boost